Cataract Assessment and Surgery with your Ophthalmologist

 How long does the operation take to do?

-Routine cataract surgery takes about 20 minutes although your time in hospital will be considerable longer and typically half a day.
-This is because additional time is needed to prepare you for the operation, dilate the pupil and give any medication preoperatively that may be required.
-After the procedure you will be given instructions on how to care for your eye and when to re-attend or seek help before you leave to go home.
+Routine cataract surgery takes about 20 minutes although the time you spend in the hospital will be much longer and is usually half a day.
+This is because additional time is needed to prepare you for the operation, dilate the pupil and give any medication that may be required before surgery.
+After the procedure, you will be given instructions on how to take care of your eye and when you should re-attend or ask for help before you leave to go home.

-You must have someone drive you home after you leave the hospital; do not attempt to drive until your eye doctor confirms that you are safe to drive.
+You should have someone drive you home after leaving the hospital; do not try to drive until your ophthalmologist confirms that you are safe to drive.

-You will be prescribed medicated eye drops to use several times each day for a few weeks.
-You also must wear your protective eye shield while sleeping or napping for about a week post operatively.
+You will be prescribed medical drops to use several times every day for a couple of weeks.
+You should also wear an eye shield while sleeping or napping for about a week after surgery.

-Also, many hospitals require someone to be with you overnight if you received sedation or general anaesthesia.
-Be sure to ask about this requirement prior to your cataract procedure so you are prepared on the day of the procedure.
+Also, many hospitals require someone to be with you overnight if you receive general anesthesia or a sedative.
+Be sure to ask about this requirement before having a cataract operation so that you are ready on the day of the procedure.

-While your eye heals, you might experience some eye redness and blurred vision during the first few days following the operation.
+During the healing of your eye, you may feel some redness of the eye and blurred vision during the first few days after the operation.